jimz011/homekit-infused/README.md

 - Patience
 - Some more patience
 - A whole lot of more patience
-- Have lovelace set in `yaml` mode, feedback told me that it should work in storage mode (the UI editor), but I can not give support on that.
+- Have lovelace set in `yaml` mode, !includes are NOT supported in storage mode.
 To set lovelace to use the yaml mode put the following line into your `configuration.yaml`:
 ```
 lovelace:
   mode: yaml
 ```
+- Basic knowledge of lovelace (if you do not have this, don't even start)
-To use this Lovelace setup I highly recommend it that you only try this on a test environment or have at least basic knowledge of how to use Lovelace and custom cards.
+- Know how to use includes and decluttering-cards/templates (see explanation below) To use this Lovelace setup I highly recommend it that you only try this on a test environment or have at least basic knowledge of how to use Lovelace and custom cards.
 If you don't know how to work in Lovelace you could seriously hurt your setup to the point it will no longer render the page until you fix the error.
 ```
 ALWAYS MAKE BACKUPS!!!!!!!!!